-I had it arranged to have my baby’s induction one week after the due date because I was scared to have a watermelon-headed baby dropping out of my…you know.
+I had it arranged to have my baby’s induction one week after the due date because I was afraid of having a watermelon baby dropping out of my…you know.

 Well, my doctor’s estimates and observations were wrong.
 My daughter was a total peanut and she had a small, little head.

-Our doctors aren’t God, so obviously they can’t be 100% accurate, and technology isn’t surefire either, yet I took my doctor’s word, and my due date, as truth.
+Our doctors aren’t perfect.
+They can’t be 100% accurate, and technology isn’t surefire either, yet I took my doctor’s word, and my due date, as truth.

 Make sure to manage your expectations—and remember that the due date is only an estimate.
 Technology can’t pinpoint your kid’s delivery to the day.
 We can barely pinpoint our periods. (or… is that just me?)